 This post is also available in: Spanish

-Mercy goes beyond justice & who is responsible.
+The meaning of mercy goes beyond justice & who is responsible.
 Mercy is love’s response to suffering.
-The first in a series for the Year of Mercy on the eucharist, charity, and both the meaning and the works of mercy.
+The first in a series on how the eucharist is the sacrament of charity and should flow from and into the works of mercy.

 The Second Vatican Council calls the Eucharist the “Source and Summit” of the Christian life.
 Yet we must keep in mind that the same council makes clear that the Eucharist is not the sum total of the Christian life.

 Indeed, the Eucharist, and all the sacraments, are memorials of a dramatic act of mercy that occurred not in the serene majesty of the temple liturgy, but in history, amidst the hustle and bustle of everyday life.